keram/notes/_posts/2017-10-25-reactiveconf-2017-highlights.markdown

 [ReactiveConf](https://reactiveconf.com/) a conference of modern trends in web development, which brings the world-renowned speakers to Slovakia.
 2017 was the third year of the conference.

-This year I attended the conference thanks to the generosity of [Johnny](http://mathalope.co.uk/) who for my luck couldn't go.
+This year I attended the conference thanks to [Johnny](http://mathalope.co.uk/) who for my luck couldn't go.

 ### First Day in Bratislava